-B. Results of PHA-Directed Evaluations
+B. Evaluation Results

-Term-Limited Lease Assistance Program (Activity 20): HACSB has contracted with Loma Linda University to conduct a longitudinal study for the Five-Year Lease Assistance Program (Activity 20).
-This study follows participating families through their progress, tracking their goals and accomplishments.
-In FY 2017, HACSB implemented an additional tracking component that is allowing us to monitor the self-sufficiency related progress of families for up to two years after commencement of housing assistance.
-The results of this study have been and will continue to be used to adapt and develop the Five-Year Lease Assistance activity.
+Term-Limited Lease Assistance Program (Activity 20)

+HACSB has contracted with Loma Linda University to conduct a longitudinal study for the Five-Year Lease Assistance Program (Activity 20).
+This study, which began with the implementation of the Term-Limited Lease Assistance program and, follows participating families through their progress during their term of assistance by tracking their goals and accomplishments.
+In FY 2017, HACSB implemented an additional voluntary survey component that allows us to monitor the self-sufficiency related progress of families for up to two years after commencement of housing assistance.
+The results of this study have been and will continue to be used to adapt and develop the Term-Limited Lease Assistance activity.
+The study is ongoing and will continue in FY 2019.